 Since every brand is made differently, you should try holding a few knives in your hand before you buy to get a feel for them.
 A good knife should feel natural in your hand (consider factors like weight and size of handle).

 A metal colander can serve multiple functions in a healthy kitchen.
 Use it to rinse veggies; use it as a steam basket; use it to drain pasta.
 I've also placed colanders over young transplants in my garden at night to protect them from slugs.

 7. Saucepan and Stockpot

 A saucepan with a heavy lid is a necessary kitchen item, period, whether you're cooking for health or not.
 But it definitely facilitates the cooking of whole grains.
 The larger stockpot is necessary for making excellent stocks and stews.
 A large stock pot is also useful for canning or beer brewing, if your cooking escapades ever get to that point.

-Mason jars are excellent for storage of all kinds of food.
-They can be used for brewing kefir or kombucha, for making pickles and jams, or for storing beans or noodles or spices.
-They are affordable, usually less than a dollar each for quart jars, and are easy to clean.
-I suggest wide-mouth mason jars since it's easier to work with the contents.
-I also suggest investing in plastic caps if you're working with acidic foods like kefir or pickles—otherwise, the acids will wear down the tin lid pretty quickly.
+Mason jars are excellent for brewing kefir or kombucha, for making pickles and jams, or for storing beans or noodles or spices.
+They are affordable — usually less than a dollar each for quart jars — and easy to clean.
+I suggest wide-mouth mason jars since it's easier to access the contents.
+I also suggest investing in plastic caps if you're working with acidic foods like kefir or pickles ... otherwise, the acids will wear down the tin lid pretty quickly.

 At least one good glass measuring cup is essential if you're following any kind of recipes or keeping track of your portions.
 The four-cup size is probably most useful, but a combination of a four-cup and one-cup capacity is best.